-The If command in Suprtool does not have an Else clause.
-To select the records that do not match the If criteria, use a second task with the same criteria negated by a NOT.
+The If command in Suprtool does not have an Else clause but the output command does.
+To select the records that do not match the If criteria, you can use output, else to get both the selected data and the data that was not selected by an if criteria.
+See the output command for details.